 The birth of an idea in the human mind seems as unlikely and elusive as that this large, solid stoneware wall piece “cellular construct“, could give birth to actual offspring and life.
 How could this inanimate thing bring life to be?
 A fair question!
 And of course, how could the human brain make an idea come to be?
 A fair question!
 Yet, here we all are: oozing lava, ancestral granitic mountain landscapes, the chilly arctic and driest deserts, deepest ocean trenches, blue skies, ancient forests, primordial mud, and living beings who feel, imagine, think and do.

 Many of the images in this site demonstrate physicality, that is, my playing and creating with clay — a great love.
 They illustrate molding, shaping and understanding it, sensing/seeing and getting a grasp of its obscure under-structure through physical adventure and imaginative exercise.
-I am attracted as well to one of its ancestors, granite.
+I am attracted as well to one of its ancestors, granite — what I often call ‘protoclay’.
 In these moments of curiosity-driven activity and exploration about clay’s nature and origin, I am drawn to wonder about the inner being of all matter and in that vein, queries come about life itself.
-In these wonderings, I take myself to be a nexus integrated with the actual stuff there is.
+In these wonderings, I take myself to be a nexus of life, integrated with the other actual stuff there is.
 My imagination and some ideas, however, often act as if they are a world seemingly on their own — how odd, yet normal.
 Making, being, seeming.
 How do I get to make clay objects which become stone, from an intimation of something — a complex of feeling-thoughts and visions?
 Words and things: a web in need of untangling.